SaiBhavyaDannana2006/agentx-Agentic_Sparks-ps2/README.md

 - **Coding Style:** Strictly follow the provided TypeScript types.
 - **Branching:** `main` is production; use `feature/*` for new worlds.
 - **Visuals:** All character evolution must be handled via CSS in `WorldVisualizer.tsx`.

----

-## 15. License
-Not licensed yet.
-Proprietary to StoryVerse Research Group.